udippant/base-drafts/draft-ietf-quic-tls.md

 packet, where the Destination Connection ID is selected by the server.

 The value of initial_salt is a 20 octet sequence shown in the figure in hexadecimal notation.
-Future versions of QUIC SHOULD generate a new salt value, thus ensuring that the keys are different for each version of QUIC.
-This prevents a middlebox that only recognizes one version of QUIC from seeing or modifying the contents of handshake packets from future versions.
+Future versions of QWIK SHOULD generate a new salt value, thus ensuring that the keys are different for each version of QWIK.
+This prevents a middlebox that only recognizes one version of QWIK from seeing or modifying the contents of handshake packets from future versions.

 Note: